mars0i/masonclj/doc/general/functionalMASON.md

-Then in the schedule loop in `SimConfig/start`, I `swap!` in the new popenv on every tick, and (this is the crucial step) in `UI/setup-portrayals`, I use `scheduleRepeatingImmediatelyAfter` to add a task to the UI part of the scheduling system that calls `setField` on the snipe field portrayal and mushroom field portrayal on every tick.
+Then in the schedule loop in `SimConfig/start`, I `swap!` in the new popenv on every tick, and (this is the crucial step) in `GUI/setup-portrayals`, I use `scheduleRepeatingImmediatelyAfter` to add a task to the GUI part of the scheduling system that calls `setField` on the snipe field portrayal and mushroom field portrayal on every tick.